nathan-castlehow/browser-api-tests/README.md

 # browser-api-tests
-Repo for playing with browser api's
+Playground for testing and experimenting with browser api's